Pricing Strategies

 Even companies that invest in pricing intelligence make mistakes.
 Here are the most common ones to avoid.

 Collecting data without acting on it.
 The graveyard of pricing intelligence is full of beautiful spreadsheets that no one reads.
 Data is only valuable if it drives decisions.
-If you're not changing anything based on your competitive research, you're wasting time.
+Fix it: End every analysis session with at least one specific recommendation.
+Assign an owner and a deadline.

 Copying competitors without understanding why.
 Seeing a competitor raise prices and reflexively following is not pricing intelligence.
 Neither is matching a competitor's tier structure without understanding their strategy.
-Copying without context leads to bad outcomes.
+Fix it: Before acting on any competitor move, ask "What strategic goal does this serve for them?" and "Does that goal apply to us?"

 Focusing only on price, not value.
 Price is just one number.
 What matters is value relative to price.
 A competitor charging twice as much might still be a better value if they offer 3x the features.
-Price comparisons without value context are misleading.
+Fix it: Use scoring frameworks (like Tierly's 6-dimension model) that evaluate pricing quality, not just pricing levels.

 Ignoring qualitative signals.
 Customer complaints on G2, sales team feedback, support ticket patterns.
 These qualitative signals often reveal more than pricing page analysis.
-Build them into your intelligence process.
+Fix it: Add a "qualitative signals" section to your monthly competitive review.
+Ask sales reps: "What pricing objections are you hearing?"

 Measuring Pricing Intelligence ROI